 Photographic skills and the ability to make the most of aerial viewpoints.
-Understanding ISO and aperture settings, shutter speed and frame rates are just the start.
-Aerial drone
+Understanding ISO and aperture settings, shutter speed and frame rates is just the start.

-Photography only has real impact if the operator understands the impact of light, the shooting angle and even the time of day on the results
+Aerial drone Photography only has a real impact if the operator understands the impact of light, the shooting angle and even the time of day on the results

 Considering all of the above factors it’s usually best to leave it to the experts and hire an aerial drone photographer.
 As well as the necessary permissions to operate legally a drone professional will have insurance and access to other resources to deliver work to the required standard.

-For example, aerial video footage will need to be processes and edited and photographs will usually need enhancing using specialist software.
+For example, aerial video footage will need to be processed and edited and photographs will usually need enhancing using specialist software.

-Hiring a professional drone photographer is particular important for events and occasions
+Hiring a professional drone photographer is particularly important for events and occasions